- Vendors use demos to show their prospects their software. However, demos are not realistic environments.

 - The company’s presales consultant typically runs demos.
-The demo is not an accurate representation of how the software will actually be used because this person specializes in knowing all the ins and outs of the software and is typically quite specialized in that application.
+The demo is not an accurate representation of how the software will be used because this person specializes in knowing all the ins and outs of the software and is typically quite specialized in that application.
 Users will never attain the ease-of-use demonstrated by the consultant because they use several applications throughout the day and won’t gain the same depth of knowledge about the product as the consultant.
-Therefore, the consultant’s level of knowledge allows them to make the product look much easier to use than it really is, and to gloss over its imperfections.
+Therefore, the consultant’s level of expertise allows them to make the product look much easier to use than it is, and to gloss over its imperfections.

 - Demos use dummy data, which provides a great deal of flexibility to the presales consultant who drives the demo.
 Applications run faster and more smoothly with smaller data sets.

 - Demos tend to be tightly controlled in that they follow a script.
 The script makes the application look much more fluid and fully featured than it actually will be when implemented.